civicrm/civicrm-dev-docs/docs/framework/region.md

 When adding a new region in the core templates, use a model similar to the file hierarchy of the template file itself.

-For example, if adding a section in templates/CRM/PCP/Page/PCPInfo.tpl, the crmRegion name should be:
+For example, if adding a section in `templates/CRM/PCP/Page/PCPInfo.tpl`, the `crmRegion` name should be:

 ```
 {crmRegion name="pcp-page-pcpinfo"}